Key takeaways:

 Manufacturing

-One use case for remote management of field devices is in factories that have to follow strict clean air rules.
+One use case for remote management in IoT of field devices is in factories that have to follow strict clean air rules.
 Equipment like filters and turbines must be adjusted to ensure the required level of air purity.

 IoT vendors are increasingly ensuring the above-mentioned capabilities of remote device management to meet the growing demands and expand their business.
 That’s where cloud platforms give a helping hand.

 Leading cloud providers like AWS, Microsoft Azure, and Google Cloud offer specialized cloud infrastructure and approaches to organizing remote IoT network management.
-These systems are called IoT management platforms, and they provide users with the following benefits.
+These systems are called IoT management platforms, and they provide users with the following key benefits.

 Smooth synchronization between software and hardware